yyong-brs/learn-kubernetes/chapter10.md

 ![图10.8](.\images\Figure10.8.png)

-​								**Figure 10.8 Running your own Helm repository is as simple as installing a chart from a Helmrepository.**
+​								<center>图 10.8 Running your own Helm repository is as simple as installing a chart from a Helmrepository</center>

 Charts need to be packaged before they can be published to a repository, and publishing is usually a three-stage process: package the chart into a zip archive, upload the archive to a server, and update the repository index to add the new chart.
 ChartMuseum takes care of the last step for you, so you just need to package and upload the chart for the repository index to be automatically updated.

-​	**TRY IT NOW	Use Helm to create the zip archive for the chart, and use curl to upload it to your ChartMuseum repository.
+​	<b>现在就试试</b>	Use Helm to create the zip archive for the chart, and use curl to upload it to your ChartMuseum repository.
 Check the repository—you’ll see your chart has been indexed.**

 ```
 # package the local chart: